Installation and upgrades

 Unless differently stated in the release notes, the first step is normally done by applying the manifest of the newer version for plain Kubernetes installations, or using the native package manager of the used distribution (please follow the instructions in the above sections).

-The second step is automatically executed after having updated the controller, by default triggering a rolling update of every deployed PostgreSQL instance to use the new instance manager.
-The rolling update procedure culminates with a switchover, which is controlled by the primaryUpdateStrategy option, by default set to unsupervised.
-When set to supervised, users need to complete the rolling update by manually promoting a new instance through the cnpg plugin for kubectl.
+The second step is automatically triggered after updating the controller.
+By default, this initiates a rolling update of every deployed PostgreSQL cluster, upgrading one instance at a time to use the new instance manager.
+The rolling update concludes with a switchover, which is governed by the primaryUpdateStrategy option.
+The default value, unsupervised, completes the switchover automatically.
+If set to supervised, the user must manually promote the new primary instance using the cnpg plugin for kubectl.

 Rolling updates